xterra111/hsKanban/client/README.md

 3. [x] Ability to edit the title of the column component

-4. [x] Land on data Data to add a bunch of columns and task cards.
+4. [x] Land on Data format to add a bunch of columns and task cards.
 Adding or removing data from the local store should update the front end on refresh

 5. [] Initialize the backend to reflect the data store once the above is done.